 – Disclaimer –

-The views and opinions expressed in these blog post/documentary are soley intended to educate and provide background information to those interested in the Troubles of Northern Ireland.
-They in no way reflect my own opinions and I take no responsibility for any inaccuracies or factual errors
+The views and opinions expressed in these pages/documentaries are solely intended to educate and provide background information to those interested in the Troubles of Northern Ireland.
+They in no way reflect my own opinions and I take no responsibility for any inaccuracies or factual errors.

 Ulster Volunteer Force